ARKKeng/P1X-0-Pix-proxy-/README.md

 # P1X-0-Pix-proxy- BETA - V0.
 1
-This is a very simple proxy used against goguardian this hasn't been tested on any other's so feel free to share the results.
+This is a very simple proxy used against Goguardian.
+This hasn't been tested on any other, so feel free to test :)

 https://sites.google.com/southsideschools.org/p1x-0/home